FelipePicard/agility_trainer/README.md

   <img src="https://user-images.githubusercontent.com/44078452/112417217-d69e8d00-8d05-11eb-8c97-63810ac0e3c0.png" />
 </p>

-Similarly to the Randomly Generated Sequence(#3--Randomly-Generated-Sequence), this mode also has a master and slaves, however, the master changes and is always the device which is active.
+Similarly to the [Randomly Generated Sequence](#3--randomly-generated-sequence), this mode also has a master and slaves, however, the master changes and is always the device which is active.
 Once the demanded action is completed, it chooses another device to be the master and the loop continues.

-This mode is functionally very similar to the Randomly Generated Sequence(#3--Randomly-Generated-Sequence)...
+This mode is functionally very similar to the [Randomly Generated Sequence](#3--randomly-generated-sequence)...
 Therefore, maybe it shouldn't even be implemented.